The quark gap equation in light-cone gauge: Gap equation in light-cone gauge

 along with the inverse quark propagator in Eq.~\eqref{LCquark}.
 The left-hand side of Eq.~\eqref{WGTI} becomes,

 while the right-hand side is,

 Equating same Dirac structures on both sides leads to the form factors:

-where a dependence of the scalar amplitudes on $n$ and $n^*$ is implicit.
+where a dependence of the scalar amplitudes $A, B, C$ and $D$ on the light-like vector $n$ and $n^*$ is implicit.

-If the gluon propagator and quark-gluon vertex were bare, the arguments presented in Section~\ref{sec2} that justify a Wick rotation would be valid provided the quark-mass function was constant, with poles located in the second and fourth quadrants of the complex plane.
+If the gluon propagator and quark-gluon vertex were bare, the arguments presented in Section~\ref{sec2} that justify a Wick rotation would be valid, provided a constant quark-mass function with poles located in the second and fourth quadrants of the complex plane.
 This, however, is not the case as the nonperturbative mass function, defined by $M(p^2) = B(p^2)/A(p^2)$, is characterized by complex-conjugate poles or branch cuts~\cite{El-Bennich:2016qmb}.
-An interpolation formalism from instant-frame to light-front dynamics in a QCD model in $1+1$ dimensions and infinite number of colors from was shown to allow for a matching of Minkowski and Euclidean space~\cite{Ma:2021yqx}, though the case of QCD in $3+1$ dimensions beyond perturbative studies is an open question.
-A detailed study of the singularity structure of propagators in the Bethe-Salpeter equation demonstrated that the light-front wave function calculated with light-front coordinates \emph{defined in\/} Euclidean metric is identical to the one in Minkowski metric for the case of a monopole model of the Bethe-Salpeter amplitude~\cite{Eichmann:2021vnj}.
+An interpolation formalism from instant-frame to light-front dynamics in a QCD model in $1+1$ dimensions and infinite number of colors was shown to allow for a matching of Minkowski and Euclidean space~\cite{Ma:2021yqx}, though the case of QCD in $3+1$ dimensions beyond perturbative studies is an open question.
+A detailed study of the singularity structure of propagators in the Bethe-Salpeter equation demonstrated that the light-front wave function calculated with light-front coordinates \emph{defined in\/} Euclidean metric is identical to the one in Minkowski metric for the case of a monopole model of the Bethe-Salpeter amplitude~\cite{Eichmann:2021vnj}, while the DSE in Minkowski space has been treated, for instance, in Refs.~\cite{Sauli:2002tk,Duarte:2022yur}.
 Eschewing these conceptual difficulties, we here make bold to work directly in Euclidean space.

 In order to solve the DSE~\eqref{DSEquark} the scalar amplitudes must be projected out with the following traces over color and Dirac indices: